Strategic Group's Riaz Mamdani identified as man shot in wealthy Calgary neighbourhood

 Riaz Mamdani, chief executive officer of Strategic Group, which owns several residential and commercial buildings in the city, was taken to hospital after multiple shots pierced the windshield of a late-model Rolls Royce he was driving.

 Police said Monday he is in serious but stable condition following the incident, and is co-operating with the investigation.
 An official at Strategic Group said Mr. Mamdani was targeted in an attempted robbery, though police did not cite a specific motive.
+The company later issued another statement saying it had inadvertently suggested a robbery.
+It directed further inquiries to police.

 “The thoughts and best wishes of the Strategic Group team are with Mr. Mamdani and his family.
 We wish him a speedy recovery,” the company said in a statement.